LuVogel/prbook/knowledge_modeling_and_likelihood_tests.md

 # Snail Example

 We start with an example with a dataset called abalone, which contains information about snails.
+The dataset can be downloaded at https://www.kaggle.com/datasets/rodolfomendes/abalone-dataset

 We want to predict the sex of a snail from their number of rings.

-We can predict a snail as either a male or a female.
-This leads to the following possible mistakes:

-- Mistake 1: predicting a snail's sex as female when it is a male
-- Mistake 2: predicting a snail's sex as male when it is a female
+A snail is either a male or a female.
+So we predict that a snail is a male or a female, depending on how many rings they have.

 To get the predictions right, we have to know how female and male snails differ from each other.
 Do the males have more rings (visible on their cone), do the females have a different color?
 Answers to this questions help us to classify a snail's sex easier.
 The more knowledge we have about the population of snails, the better we can design our classifier.

+Remember, we can only predict a snail's sex as male or female.
+We can predict a snail as a male and find out it is truly a male.
+The same goes for a female, but we can't predict every snail's sex right.
+We do make mistakes.
+In this example there are the following two mistakes which can happen:

+- Mistake 1: predicting a snail's sex as female when it is a male
+- Mistake 2: predicting a snail's sex as male when it is a female

 ## Initialize Dataset